 Of course, USDT price remains constant.
 In order to short BTC, a borrower borrows BTC and sells it for USDT.
 When the price drops, they buy back BTC to repay the loan principal and interest and retain profit.
 Repayment must be made in the token borrowed and the interest is incurred daily and payable at any time.
 The interest rate is locked for the first 24 hours after successful borrowing and is updated every 24 hours based on demand and supply of the token and must be repaid every 7 days.

-Once a customer opens a position, there still is requirement to keep equity above a certain level, otherwise forced liquidation may kick in if margin held cannot sustain the loss.
+Once a customer opens a position, there still is the requirement to keep their equity above a certain level, otherwise forced liquidation may kick in if margin held cannot sustain the loss.
 Customers can either stop loss or add more collateral.
 A gaining position can also be closed any time via take profit order.

 If forced liquidation occurs, the trader will still, after repaying all the debts, incur 10% on his remaining assets as liquidation fees, which is injected into the margin trading insurance fund used to cover market loss of bankruptcy positions.